ajs-voices/clandestine-providence-ascendant-1/manuscript/011-fire-and-bombs.md

 I nodded.
 "Okay.
 I panicked."

 Dorian held a finger up to stop me from speaking I bit into the apple again to show him I understood.
 I wasn't quite so showy with the rest of apple.
 Dorian let me finished eating the apple before he offered me the bottle of water and a napkin.
 I took both and wrapped the apple core in the napkin.
-Dorian held out his hand and I laughed.  "i can through it away."
+Dorian held out his hand and I laughed.  " can through it away."

 He nodded.
 "I know.
 I got it."